-- experience with pneumatic or hydraulic machinery (operated with pressure caused by air or liquids)
+- work with pneumatic or hydraulic machinery (operated with air or liquid pressure)

-Marine engineers need to be reasonably fit and healthy because they may have to work at heights, in confined spaces, and lift heavy objects.
-They should also have good eyesight (with or without corrective lenses) and normal colour vision.
+- to be reasonably fit and healthy because they may have to work at heights or in confined spaces, and lift heavy objects

 Find out more about training